DaniGuardiola/ubuntu-setup/README.md

 - There's a Chrome login step in case you use Google sync on Chrome.
 - Git configuration: name and email (based on your input), 'simple' default push behavior and git commit template (from `~/projects/git-commit-template`)
 - SSH key generation (for services like Github or Gitlab)

+# TODO

+Some stuff I would like to implement at some point

+- Optionally skip manual steps (all and selectively)
+- Detect .deb packages that are already installed and skip download & install
+- z.sh
+- Setup roboto as default font
+- Multitouch workspaces
+- More vscode extensions and configurations (emmet, etc)
+- Add apps to PATH (and organize in MEGA)